Onondaga people: Prestige factors

-The Onondaga Nation was crucial in forming the Iroquois League which led them to be very well revered by their peers.
+The Onondaga Nation was crucial in forming the Iroquois League which led them to be highly appreciated by their peers.
 The "Tree of Peace" was planted on Onondaga Land.
 Onondaga has been regarded as the capital of Iroquois land.
 The Onondaga were known as the Central Fire-Keepers of the Confederacy.
 The Onondaga were known as the guardians or watchkeepers of the league.
 They were keepers of the law in order to preserve traditions and institutions.
 The culture hero Hyenwatha was an Onondaga Indian and was essential in the early organization of the league.
 The title of Tadodaho was always held by an Onondaga chief; he was to be the chief arbitrator of the Lords of the Confederacy.
 The Onondaga maintained the largest number chieftainship titles as well as the largest number of clans among the Iroquois.
 Handsome Lake, the Seneca half-brother of Cornplanter and author of his eponymous Code, died at Onondaga.